kevinsuh/toki/README.md

 ## Development
 As mentioned above, Toki comes with a production bot and a development bot by default.
 You can name your development bot whatever you want.
 For reference, our production bot is named `toki` and our development bot is named `dev_toki`.

-Actual development is done inside the `/src` directory, and its changes are compiled into the `/build` directory for deployment.
+Actual development is done inside the `/src` directory, and its changes are compiled into the `/build` directory via [babel](https://github.com/babel/babel) and [node-sass](https://github.com/sass/node-sass) for deployment.
+This allows us to use ES6 and SCSS while developing.

 Toki comes with the scripts `npm run watch-css` and `npm run watch-babel` to run in the background and compile a file from `/src` into its mirror location in `/build` each time you save a change.
-This allows us to use ES6 and SCSS while developing.

 <a name="running-production"/>
 ## Running on Production